5 Traits of a Successful Coach

 But don’t call yourself a coach or “expert” if you’re not actually coaching people.

-And this is where things get little murky.
-The weeds get a little higher.
+And this is where things get little murky and where the weeds get a little higher.

 I do it too.